Sing on Pitch: 8 Exercises to Make It Happen Every Time

 If you have a hard time hitting the right notes, or figuring out how to sing a note on pitch, just know that singing off key doesn’t necessarily mean you’re tone deaf.

-If you want a great video to walk you through these exercises step-by-step, check this out:
+If you want a great video to walk you through these exercises step-by-step and help you learn to sing on pitch online, check this out:

 How Can I Tell If I’m Singing in Tune?